 Data Science Technology

-While the course is taught in italian, the oral exam can be in English.
+The course is taught in English and the exam is in English too.

 The course aims to develop the essential skills to optimize a relational Database and to give an overview of the main alternative technologies for data persitence related to the big data phenomenon, so to promote the informed choice of the most suitable system for each use case.